-Spectrum Adventures was created when a few neurodivergent families went camping together.
+Spectrum Adventures was created when a few neurodiverse families went camping together.
 Our children played together, delighting in each other’s company, stimming away at times, vocalising and info dumping whilst enjoying shared interests.
-We adults were able to relax and just talk, without fear of judgement or the uncertainty that our children wouldn’t be accepted.
+As adults, we were able to relax and just talk, without fear of judgement or the uncertainty that our children wouldn’t be accepted.
 When meltdowns occurred, we supported each other and when our children experienced something new for the first time, we all cheered.
 We watched our children’s social skills develop and loved witnessing how they learnt from each other and gained valuable skills in making friends.
 We formed lasting friendships.
 This is our wish for you all.

-Together, Dee & Julia were also invited in 2021 to join the Autism Centre of Excellence’s Advisory Group as community representatives, providing the community voice in influencing the direction around research into autism and autism intervention.
+Together in 2021 they were invited to join the Autism Centre of Excellence’s Advisory Group as community representatives, providing the community voice in influencing the direction around research into autism and autism intervention.

 By the end of 2022 they had delivered 5 camps together for Spectrum Adventures, across locations from the Sunshine Coast to the Moreton Bay and Scenic Rim and supported a combined total of over 450 individuals for wonderful weekend adventures.

 After a restructure, Spectrum Adventures continues under Dee’s guidance, supported by her awesome team.

 in 2023 Spectrum Adventures ventured to new locations, with even more supports on offer, and welcomed a further 320 people across 4 camps.

 Dee is a Learning & Development professional with a background working in community organisations, with a side of ADHD and lived experience parenting Neurodivergent children.

 Dee works within the disability sector, and is passionate about sharing her understanding of neurodiversity, gained across countless hours of therapy and workshop attendance, supporting families within online forums and connections and of course juggling the demands of Autistic & ADHD family life.